 General strengths of the VPL collection are in its holdings from Early Permian terrestrial sediments, Late Triassic terrestrial sediments, Late Cretaceous marine and terrestrial sediments, Tertiary terrestrial sediments, and rich Quaternary cave deposits.
 VPL holdings also include representative vertebrate fossils from other parts of the world that date back to the Ordovician, and casts of important specimens held in other museums.
 A large collection of Recent vertebrate osteological specimens plus an extensive scientific library augment our vertebrate fossil research and teaching collections.

 The Vertebrate Paleontology Laboratory plays a major role in public outreach and education.
-Outstanding specimens from VPL Collection are on exhibit at Texas Memorial Museum.
-Holdings have also been on display at the American Museum of Natural History, Big Bend National Park, the Museum of Texas Tech University, National Museum of Natural History (Smithsonian Institution), and the Witte Museum.
+Outstanding specimens from the VPL collection are on exhibit at the Texas Memorial Museum.
+Holdings have also been on display at the American Museum of Natural History, Big Bend National Park, the Museum of Texas Tech University, the Austin Nature and Science Center, National Museum of Natural History (Smithsonian Institution), the Perot Museum of Nature and Science, and the Witte Museum.
 VPL professional staff provides advice on the identification and management of fossils and fossil resources to federal, state and tribal agencies, to corporations and environmental consulting firms, and to private individuals.

 Another role for the Vertebrate Paleontology Laboratory has been in technology development and informatics.
 In particular, through its involvement with the UT High Resolution X-ray Computed Tomography Facility, VPL is fostering application of exciting new technologies such as CT scanning and sophisticated 3-D imaging software to the morphology of fossil and Recent vertebrate specimens.